← Blog

 I don't have evidence for this beyond the circumstantial, and I want to be clear that the paper doesn't argue for it.
 But if someone with paleographic expertise wanted to look at the manuscript's line spacing, ruling patterns, and quire construction for signs of copying rather than composition, I'd be very interested in what they found.

 The paper is on this site, linked below.
 If someone can push this further, I'd like that.
+Until then, the voice is audible.
+The song remains fragmentary.

 Footnotes